-- (1) Represents the aggregate grant date fair value of the option awards granted during 2016 computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-For a description of the assumptions used in valuing these awards, see note 9 to our consolidated financial statements for 2016 in our Annual Report on Form 10-K filed with the SEC on March 15, 2017.
-As of December 31, 2016, none of our non-employee directors held unvested stock awards, Dr. Bilenker held options to purchase a total of 27,941 shares of our common stock, Dr. Cima held options to purchase a total of 152,940 shares of our common stock, Mr. Elsbree each held options to purchase a total of 101,470 shares of our common stock, Mr. Lapidus held options to purchase 138,231 shares of our common stock, Mr. Jones and Mr. Liebman each held options to purchase a total of 66,176 shares of our common stock and Dr. Wilcox and Mr. Carella each held no options to purchase shares of our common stock. - Mr. Carella resigned from our Board of Directors effective as of March 9, 2016. - (3) Mr. Jones was elected to our Board of Directors effective as of March 9, 2016. - (4) Mr. Liebman was elected to our Board of Directors effective as of September 21, 2016. - Mr. Wilcox resigned from our Board of Directors effective as of August 31, 2016.
+(2) Represents the aggregate grant date fair value of the option awards granted during 2017 computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For a description of the assumptions used in valuing these awards, see note 8 to our consolidated financial statements for 2017 in our Annual Report on Form 10-K filed with the SEC on March 19, 2018.
+As of December 31, 2017, Dr. Cima held options to purchase a total of 147,940 shares of our common stock and 18,000 restricted stock units, Mr. Cumming held options to purchase a total of 66,177 shares of our common stock and 18,000 restricted stock units, Mr. Elsbree held options to purchase a total of 66,177 shares of our common stock and 18,000 restricted stock units, Mr. Lapidus held options to purchase 118,231 shares of our common stock and 18,000 restricted stock units, Mr. Jones and Mr. Liebman each held options to purchase a total of 66,176 shares of our common stock and 18,000 restricted stock units.
+Each restricted stock unit entitles the holder to receive one share of our common stock or its cash value upon vesting or a later settlement date.
+Dr. Bilenker resigned from our Board of Directors effective January 17, 2017.

-We maintain a non-employee director compensation policy pursuant to which all non-employee directors are paid cash compensation as set forth below:
+We maintain a non-employee director compensation policy pursuant to which all non-employee directors were paid cash compensation as set forth below for 2017:

 Annual Retainer (\$)

 Board of Directors:

-All non-employee members Additional retainer for Lead Independent Director 40,000
+All non-employee members 40,000

-Additional retainer for Lead Independent Director 25,000
+Additional retainer for Lead Independent Director 30,000

 Audit Committee:

 Chairperson 18,000

 Membership 7,500

 Compensation Committee:

 Chairperson 14,000

 Membership 5,000

 Nominating and Corporate Governance Committee:

 Chairperson 10,000

 Membership 3,500

 Technology Committee:

 Chairperson 15,000

 Membership 3,500